 One of the few musical incarnations of absolute beauty ever to exist in the world, the band Slowdive was formed in Berkshire, England, in 1989, by singer/guitarist Neil Halstead (b.
 October 7, 1970), singer/guitarist Rachel Goswell (b.
 May 16, 1971), bassist Nick Chaplin (b.
 December 23, 1970), guitarist Christian Savill (b.
 December 6, 1970), and drummer Adrian Sell.

 No other band has ever sounded like Slowdive did, though many have tried.
 (Secret Shine, anyone?)
 Their wavey, hypnagogic, dreamy combination of guitars, guitar effects, soft drum beats and shadowy female and male vocals set them apart from their contemporaries in the mostly (but not equally) beautiful shoegazer movement of the late 1980s and early 1990s.
 They were softer and less blasé than the genre's forerunners, My Bloody Valentine, shinier than shoegazer contemporaries Lush, yet they were swifter and more textured than Moose, the minimalists of the genre.

 The band was named for a word Chaplin had heard in a dream, though he couldn't remember exactly which word when he woke up.
 He was certain that it was either "slowdive" or "slowburn."
 Obviously the band chose "slowdive" and then began expanding on their dreamy origins by creating music to fall in love to, to lay comatose to, and to forgive someone to.
-Contrary to the opinion of some, the band did not take their name from the Siouxsie & The Banshees song "Slowdive" as Siouxsie was one of Rachel's favourite bands growing up.
+I've ready conflicting accounts of the name being taken from the Siouxsie & The Banshees song "Slowdive" as Siouxsie was one of Rachel's favourite bands growing up.

 Slowdive's first cache of EP releases, released on then-luminary label Creation Records, appeared in 1990 and 1991.
 First came Slowdive, a three-track 12", then the CD EP Morningrise and the 12" Holding Our Breath.
 All three were named Melody Maker Single of the Week upon their release.